sunragav/suitepad-proxyserver/README.md

 # suitepad-proxyserver

+## Note: Because this app uses a permission defined in the webview app, the [webview app](https://github.com/sunragav/suitepad-weview) should be installed first.

 Proxy server binds with the [Webview](https://github.com/sunragav/suitepad-weview) activity via a service connection and communication between them happens via Messenger backed by handler in both the ends.

 Soon afeter the binding is successful with the Webview Activity, it starts the FileProviderActivity.